 In September 2017 a group of friends spent a week in Malawi with United Purpose.
 They experienced first hand the work United Purpose does to alleviate extreme poverty and help people live independent lives free from the need for aid.
 They met the local people and communities at the heart of the work, and talked at length with United Purpose staff.
 Ever since then they have become active and dedicated supporters of United Purpose, helping the organisation thrive and increase the work that it does.

-Part of this support is hosting the gala dinner at Magdalen College, Oxford University.
+Part of this support is hosting the gala dinner at Magdalen College, Oxford University, on Saturday 6 April.

-To watch a short video of this trip, just click below - password: UP2017
+To watch a short video of this trip, just click below: